An Amazon River Cruise FAQ with Conrad Combrink

 What are the advantages of offering this itinerary on the refurbished Silver Wind?

 It’s a wonderful opportunity to showcase the expedition capabilities of the ship.
 She’s an incredible vessel: she was the second ship that was built for Silversea, and, like her sister Silver Cloud, she’s perfect for expedition cruising.
 Silver Wind can accommodate a large expedition team of 28 staff members, as well as a large fleet of Zodiacs.
-And of course, there’s the incredible comfort aboard the ship, the guest-to-space ratio… there are not many vessels that have the comfort and the exploration abilities that she will offer.
-So we’re really excited and I’m very happy that we can showcase her capabilities in a region like the Amazon so soon into her life as an expedition ship.
+And of course, there’s the incredible comfort aboard the ship, the guest-to-space ratio.
+There are not many vessels that have the comfort and the exploration abilities that she offers.
+So we’re really excited, and I’m very happy that we can showcase her capabilities in a region like the Amazon so soon into her life as an expedition ship.

 What does this new voyage mean for Silversea?